 IBM predicts that by 2020, 85 percent of consumer transactions will take place without a human agent.
 Chatbots are not yet ubiquitous, but they are expected to develop an ever-growing presence in the customer service field in the next few years.

 One of the key benefits of adding chatbots to your customer service campaign is that they improve the productivity of the whole staff.
 This is a top priority for most businesses to provide fast, friendly service to their customers.
 But if you’ve ever served in a client-facing position, you know how difficult it can be to waste time answering the same basic questions over and over.

 And this is one place where chatbots can be of immense support.
 That is because a bot will effectively act as a self-service support device when it is designed correctly.
 When consumers ask simple questions (such as whether you are delivering to their country or returning a product in stock), the chatbot will have a clear response they are searching for immediately.

 They Play the Role of a Customer Service Representative

 Aside from answering consumer issues, chatbots may also play the role of a virtual sales agent by helping shoppers make purchasing decisions.
 Beauty retailer Sephora, for example, uses chatbots to help clients locate items that suit their needs and expectations.

 So if you are looking for a way to step up your eCommerce service and stand out from your rivals, chatbots could be the ideal addition to your stratum.

-Richa Mehta: An upcoming Digital Commerce enthusiast, and a bookworm from IIMU who graduated in the year of 2018.
+Richa Mehta: An upcoming Digital Commerce enthusiast and a bookworm from IIMU who graduated in 2018.
 This is where she nurtured a deep understanding of consumer behavior and branding.
-She currently gives her insights for Krish TechnoLabs, and infuses her third culture exposure on the common tangles of your day to day eCommerce platforms related stuff!
+She currently gives her insights for Krish TechnoLabs, and infuses her third culture exposure on the common tangles of your day-to-day eCommerce platforms-related stuff!